ErikLeeQuesada/price-tracker/README.md

 # Price Tracker - Web Scraping Application - Prices!!
 Yippie!

-Normally I never do Read.me's but since this project contains both a proper front-end and back end, I figured it would be useful for review.

 ## Features

 - **Real-time Web Scraping**: Real-time console output of scraping process